Natural Hormone Therapy explained ...

 Plant hormones, phytohormones or phytosterols, if applied to humans have a different hormone like chemical reaction, and they have been used for centuries.
 Pomegranates by example, used to be a symbol of fertility, and as we know today, pomegranates are high in phytosterols.

-However, phytosterols are not like human endocrine gland produced hormones, instead, they have a hormonal like effect on a human or animal system.
+However, phytosterols are not like human endocrine gland produced hormones, instead, they have a "hormonal like" effect.

 Plants, some, even without containing phytosterols, contain plant constituents other than phytosterols that can sometimes exert an estrogenic, or progesteronic effect.